-In British Columbia massage therapy is covered by many kinds of insurance, including extended health care group benefit plans, Medical Services Plan, WorkSafeBC, ICBC, Veterans Affairs, RCMP coverage and others.
+In British Columbia massage therapy is covered by many kinds of insurance, including extended health care group benefit plans, Medical Services Plan, Pacific Blue Cross, Canada Life, Sunlife, Manulife, Chamber of Commerce, and many others.
 Check with your provider for details.

 There are many health conditions that are treatable by massage therapy.
 Treatment of these conditions is supported by healthcare best practices and research:

 - Bursa, bone Muscle and tendon disorders, including tendonitis, muscle cramps, contusions, sprains, osteoporosis and fibromyalgia.